dcaliskan777/PyBer_Analysis/README.md

 >
 > average_fare_per_driver=total_amount_of_fares/total_drivers

-and then by using theses series, a dataframe is built by the code
+and then by using these series, a dataframe is built by the code

 > pyyber_summary_df=pd.DataFrame({
 >